Travel by train in the Netherlands

 International train connections to and from the Netherlands

-We suggest the following routes to travel between France and other European countries:
+We suggest the following routes to travel between the Netherlands and other European countries:

 - Belgium – the Netherlands